mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/webhooks.md

 1. Enter the following information:
     * **Webhook Name** – a name, so you can identify the webhook
     * **URL** – the endpoint which will receive the payload when one of the event types selected in **Available Events** occurs
-    * **Validation Secret** – a secret which is shared with the endpoint to verify that it has been triggered by this webhook — see [Verifying Your Webhook](#verify-webhook), below for more information
+    * **Validation Secret** – a secret which is shared with the endpoint to verify that it has been triggered by this webhook — see [Verifying Your Webhook](#verify-webhook), below for more information.
+If you leave this blank, a secret will be generated automatically for you — you can see the generated value if you go back in to edit the webhook.
     * **Available Events** – the event or events which will trigger the webhook to send information to the endpoint.
 You can see more information about these events in the sections below
     * **Custom Headers** – a **Key**/**Value** pair which is sent as an HTTP header to the endpoint